buddha216g/fast-style-transfer-master/README.md

 It takes 100ms on a 2015 Titan X to style the MIT Stata Center (1024×680) like Udnie, by Francis Picabia.
 </p>

-Our implementation is based off of a combination of Gatys' [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576), Johnson's [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](http://cs.stanford.edu/people/jcjohns/eccv16/), and Ulyanov's [Instance Normalization](https://arxiv.org/abs/1607.08022).

 ## Video Stylization
 Here we transformed every frame in a video, then combined the results.
 [Click to go to the full demo on YouTube!](https://www.youtube.com/watch?v=xVJwwWQlQ1o) The style here is Udnie, as above.